RWKV/RWKV-wiki/docs/advance/architecture.md

 This hidden state can be viewed as the AI models "state of mind"

+RWKV can be viewed as a modified varient of RNN

 ## How does RWKV differ from classic RNN?

 RNN traditionally, due to its sequential nature, of needing to fully process one token and its hidden state before the next taken.
 Is hard to parallize and train with GPUs.
 Making them difficult to train at scale for Large Language Models.